Selegiline: Pharmacodynamics

 Selegiline has multiple known mechanisms of action in terms of its pharmacodynamic activity.
 It is most notably an irreversible monoamine oxidase (MAO) inhibitor (MAOI).
-More specifically, it is a selective inhibitor of monoamine oxidase B (MAO-B) at lower doses (≤10 mg/day) but additionally inhibits monoamine oxidase A (MAO-A) at higher doses (≥20 mg/day).
+More specifically, it is a selective inhibitor of monoamine oxidase B (MAO-B) at lower doses and with an IC_{50} of 6.8nM (≤10 mg/day) but additionally inhibits monoamine oxidase A (MAO-A) at higher doses (≥20 mg/day) and possesses an IC_{50} of 23μM.
 MAO-B inhibition is thought to result in increased levels of dopamine and β-phenethylamine, whereas MAO-A inhibition results in increased levels of serotonin, norepinephrine, and dopamine.
 Selegiline is also a catecholaminergic activity enhancer (CAE) and enhances the action potential-evoked release of norepinephrine and dopamine.
 The CAE activity of selegiline may be mediated by TAAR1 agonism.
 Both the MAOI activity and CAE activity of selegiline may be involved in its therapeutic effects in the treatment of Parkinson's disease and depression.
 According to József Knoll and other researchers, selegiline might have dopaminergic neuroprotective effects, might be able to modestly slow the rate of aging-related dopaminergic neurodegeneration, and might thereby have a disease-modifying effect in Parkinson's disease and antiaging effects generally.
 However, these theoretical effects of selegiline have not been clearly demonstrated in humans as of present and remain to be substantiated.
 Through its active metabolites levomethamphetamine (L-MA) and levoamphetamine (L-A), selegiline acts as a weak norepinephrine and/or dopamine releasing agent (NDRA).
 The clinical significance of this action is unclear, but it may be relevant to the effects and side effects of selegiline, especially at higher doses.
 Its active metabolite desmethylselegiline (DMS) also has MAOI and CAE activity and likely contributes to its effects as well.
 Levels of selegiline's metabolites are much lower with the ODT and transdermal patch forms of selegiline than with the oral form and this may result in differences in its effects and side effects.